 Here are some of the benefits of a good company culture:

 - Purposeful, value-based decision making

 - Supportive working environment

 Improving the way your team works together and understands one another isn’t as hard as you might think.
-Improving your team culture is something you can start doing immediately, in ways both big and small.
+Creating a great company culture is something you can start doing immediately, in ways both big and small.
 What’s important is that you understand what you are trying to achieve and involve your entire team in the process.

-In the next section, we’ll explore seven ways you can go about improving your team culture and include some activities and methods you can use too.
+In the next section, we’ll explore eight steps you can follow to build a strong team culture.
+You’ll also find include some tried and tested activities and methods you can use to engage your team members in the process too.

-Defining the purpose of your team is an important first step to building a productive team culture.
+Defining the purpose of your team is an important first step to building a productive team culture and improving team performance.